BlackButterfli/group6_project/README.md

 This toolkit is designed for genomic sequence analysis and visualization, specifically for detecting pathogen islands in novel *Yersinia* strains.
 Developed as part of a university project, it aims to identify and analyze specific genes of interest in these bacterial strains.

 ### Main Features:
 The assigment asked to use BLAST spesifically in commend line.
-I have combined my experience with Python to create an easy-to-use interface that combines commend line and Python.
-The Python script integrates seamlessly with the bash script to run specific bioinformatics tasks and enhance the functionality of the pipeline.
+I have combined my experience with Python to create an easy-to-use interface, with Python script that integrates seamlessly with the bash script to run specific bioinformatics tasks and enhance the functionality of the pipeline.

 **Key Bash Script Features:**
   - Create BLAST Database from FASTA files.